-The Cerro Negro is with only 164 years the youngest volcano in Central America.
-It erupted however already 23 times in this short time.
-The last major eruption took place in 1999 causing ash damages to the city of Leon which is located 25 kilometer away from the volcano.
+The Cerro Negro is, with only 164 years, the youngest volcano in Central America.
+It erupted, however, already 23 times in this short time.
+The last major eruption took place in 1999, causing ash damages to the city of Leon, which is located 25 kilometers away from the volcano.

 Let’s rumble!
 The hike up the 731 meters takes about 45 minutes.
 Business before pleasure or climbing before adrenaline.

-The hardest part is done and we make a break to enjoy the fascinating landscape.
+The hardest part is done, and we take a break to enjoy the fascinating landscape.

 Now it is time for the real adventure.
 Volcano Boarding on an active volcano in Nicaragua.
 This is the black piste … literally.
-In real it looks even steeper than on the photos and you cannot see where you are going.
-Additionally the wind is blowing pretty strong and I really have respect.
+In real it looks even steeper than in the photos, and you cannot see where you are going.
+Additionally, the wind is blowing pretty strong, and I really have respect.

 Our guide gives us the last instructions and tips …